Glossary

 agent

 An automated program that either gathers information or performs a task without user intervention.
 For example, a service that checks if specified tests have been updated.
-Formerly known as ship.
+See also BlazeMeter Agent and Radar Agent.

 agent log